 Patients should attend their appointments at the arranged time.
 If you are unable to attend an appointment, please help to reduce waiting times by cancelling it as soon as possible.
 When an appointment is not kept, this is noted in your medical records.

 All services will be provided professionally and courteously and you the patient should reciprocate this level of behaviour.

 Patients have the right to confidentiality and doctors, nurses and all other member of staff operate a strict policy of patient confidentiality.

 Patients are welcome to view their medical records.
-Please contact the Practice Manager, Chris Anderson, to arrange this.
+Please contact the Practice Manager, Laure Flowerdew, to arrange this.